What Does it Take to Be an Air Traffic Controller?

 - Airway Traffic Controller

-There were about 24,900 jobs for Air Traffic Controller in 2016 (in the United States).
+In the United States, there were 24,900 jobs for Air Traffic Controller in 2016.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Air Traffic Controller by 2026.
-Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.
+The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Air Traffic Controller are Nevada, Nebraska, and Louisiana.
 Watch out if you plan on working in Michigan, Wisconsin, or West Virginia.
 These states have the worst job growth for this type of profession.